I’m hard-wired for slow and simple.

 4. And now in this new season as I slowly build a business, and my kids fly the nest, I am being challenged to growth like never before.
 I loosen my grip on what feels safe and familiar so that I can step into the unknown.
 I make peace with uncertainty, learn new skills, and sit with anxiety as I put words to paper and hit send.
 I ignore the call to hurry and make the choice to be present to each ordinary day.
 Each purposeful step of the way.

+NOW WHAT?
 Need help unearthing your Voice & Vision for this next season of your life?
-Learn more here, send me an email (firstname.lastname@example.org) to set up a time to chat, and check out my new Facebook Group – A Life in Progress: Living With Voice & Vision.
+Learn more here or set up a free chat with me, and check out my new Facebook Group – A Life in Progress: Live on Purpose.